-In March 2022, the Government announced a proposal to introduce a new beneficial ownership register for limited partnerships and companies.
+In March 2022, the Government announced a proposal to introduce a new beneficial ownership register for companies and limited partnerships.
 The Ministry of Business, Innovation and Employment (MBIE) also published Cabinet's decision that the New Zealand Companies Office should create a unique 'corporate role-holder identifier' (CRI) for individuals that are or become directors of companies, general partners of limited partnerships, or beneficial owners of these entities.